jon-heard/obsidian-inline-scripts/README.md

     - You can click outside of the settings panel to close it.
 7. The shortcuts defined in the shortcut-file should now work.
 Try typing one of the shortcuts to confirm this.

+### Help shortcuts
-NOTE: Each shortcut-file should have a "help" shortcut that lists the shortcuts provided by the file.
+Each shortcut-file should have a "help" shortcut that lists the shortcuts provided by the file.
 For example, the "state" shortcut-file includes the shortcut `help state`.  __Text Expander JS__ includes a hardcoded shortcut `help` which lists all of the help shortcuts currently active in the vault.

 ## HOW-TO: Create a new shortcut
 Each shortcut is defined by a pair of strings.